ftschirpke/DnD-Campaign-Manager/content/README.md

 As an example, the content from SRD is formatted in this way inside of the `content_imperial` and `content_metric` directories. **Be aware:** They are just an example, all rights belong to WotC, and as an example they are not guaranteed to be correct, complete, or up-to-date.

+Furthermore, a few further examples using the SRD content are provided in the `example_campaign` directory.
+This directory should also show you, how you can create content for your own campaign and how to place it in a directory so that the DnD-Campaign-Manager can use it.

 Within the `content_imperial` directory, you can find the original content with imperial units.
 I did my best to convert all imperial units into metric units.
 You can find this adapted content in the `content_metric` directory.

 When you choose that your content directory has another name, remember to provide the directory name to the executable using `-d directory_name`.